-Translation: work management applies to managing individual and team workflows and workload – whether within the scope of a project or related to organisational operations.
+Translation: work management applies to managing individual and team workflows and workload – whether within the scope of a project or related to organizational operations.

-Work management transforms and streamlines crucial business processes by integrating processes and procedures that help the organisation:
+Work management transforms and streamlines crucial business processes by integrating processes and procedures that help the organization: